-"I really thought they were dogs, mother, until father said they were wolves and then I was afraid," said little Olaqroaq.
+'I really thought they were dogs, mother, until father said they were wolves and then I was afraid," said little Olagroaq. they were wolves and then I was afraid," said little Olaqroaq.
 "They were not very friendly were they, mother.
-They were trible and mean."

-"No. They were not friendly, paneorahng (my little daughter),"

-paneorahng (my little daughter), the mother replied.
+They were terrible and mean."
+"No. They were not friendly, many along (my little daughter)," paneorahng (my little daughter), the mother replied.